sbevza/A8_Algorithmic_trading/README.md

 - Save the file part4.csv to the src folder in the repository, where the weights are set so that the condition of the previous point is met

 __*__ - This is not an investment recommendation.

+💡 [Tap here](https://forms.yandex.ru/u/635ab298c769f121dba81f0d/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.